TheLordVier/simple_calculator_on_FastAPI/README.md

 # Simple Calculator Web App using FastAPI

-This is a simple web application that allows users to perform arithmetic calculations through a web interface.
-The application is built using FastAPI and Jinja2Templates for rendering HTML templates.
+This is a simple web application that allows users to perform arithmetic calculations through a web interface./ The application is built using FastAPI and Jinja2Templates for rendering HTML templates.

 ## Features